FEMUR ANATOMY

 • It is the lower part of the femur

-• Forms part of the knee joint
+• Forms part of your knee joint

 PROXIMAL EPIPHYSIS OF THE FEMUR